quarkiverse/quarkus-openapi-generator/README.md

 Configuring `additional-model-type-annotations` will add all annotations to the generated model files (extra details can be found in [OpenApi Generator Doc](https://openapi-generator.tech/docs/generators/java/#config-options)).

 You can customize the name of generated classes.
-To do that, you must define the properties you need
+To do that, you must define the following properties:

 ```properties
 quarkus.openapi-generator.codegen.spec.petstore_json.api-name-suffix=CustomApiSuffix